Books are the bees which carry the quickening pollen from one to another mind

+The English Literature course here at Sheringham is designed to take you from the very early days of the written word, right up to the present day.
+You will study a wide variety of challenging texts in depth, as well as traversing the canon of English Literature as you prepare for the unseen elements of the exams.
 English Literature will challenge you.
 There are no two ways about it.
 This is a rigorous course with challenging texts and ideas, but the rewards are well worth the effort.
 You will be required to develop heightened analytical skills when considering a range of texts from the genres of prose, poetry and drama.
-You will research relevant contextual factors and learn to engage with literary criticism, In addition to gaining confidence in justifying your own interpretations and ideas.
+You will research relevant contextual factors and learn to engage with literary criticism, in addition to gaining confidence in justifying your own interpretations and ideas.
+We are with you every step of the way to offer bespoke and personalised support.

-- Unit 1: Love Through the Ages.
-A study of a Shakespeare text, and a Pre 20th Century novel paired with a poetry anthology.
-We explore how love is presented across the full time period of literature.
+Unit 1: Love Through the Ages.
+A study of a Shakespeare text (The Winter's Tale), and a pre 20th century novel (Wuthering Heights) paired with a fantastic poetry anthology.
+We explore how love is presented across the full time period of literature through the preparation for the unseen poetry question.

-- Unit 2: Modern Identity.
-We study a novel, poetry text and a modern drama, dealing with the Modern and Post-Modern era and their treatment of the concept of identity.
+Unit 2: Modern Identity.
+We study a novel (The Help), a poetry text (Duffy's Feminine Gospels) and a modern drama (either Top Girls or A Streetcar named Desire), dealing with the Modern and Post-Modern era and their treatment of the concept of identity.

 Unit 1 and 3 are covered in Year 12 and Unit 2 is covered in Year 13.

-Students studying English at Sheringham have been very.
-The department is naturally concerned also with the wider cultural development of students.
-The department offers numerous trips and visits, including the annual jaunt to Shakespeare’s Stratford.
+Students studying English at Sheringham have been very dedicated and successful.
+Together with the high quality lesson experience, the department offers numerous trips and visits, including the annual jaunt to Shakespeare’s Stratford.